-Readers will learn how to change the firmware on their UniFi device.
-This article describes the more common upgrade to the most recent release via the GUI, as well as manually changing the firmware version, be it to an unreleased version or reverting to an older firmware version.
+This article describes how to change the firmware on UniFi devices, including instructions on the more common upgrade to the most recent release via the GUI, as well as manually changing the firmware version, be it to an unreleased version or reverting to an older firmware version.

 Table of Contents

 How to Change the Firmware via the Controller Web UI

 Applicable for: UniFi AP/UniFi Switch/UniFi Security Gateway/UniFi Security Gateway Pro

 For unadopted APs and Switches, you will see an upgrade button in the Devices tab of the Controller.
 You will be able to use this option even before adopting the device, this will be specially useful if you are experiencing issues adopting a device.